Estonian Soviet Socialist Republic: Soviet historiography

 Pre-Perestroika Soviet sources reflecting Soviet historiography described the events in 1939 and 1940 as follows: in a former province of the Russian Empire, the Province of Estonia (Эстляндская губерния), Soviet power was established in the end of October 1917.
 The Estonian Soviet Republic was proclaimed in Narva on 29 November 1918 but fell to counter-revolutionaries and the White Armies in 1919.
 In June 1940 Soviet power was restored in Estonia as workers overthrew the fascist dictatorship in the country.

 According to Soviet sources, pressure from the working people of Estonia forced its government to accept the 1939 proposal for a mutual assistance treaty by the Soviet Union.
 On 28 September 1939 the Pact of Mutual Assistance was signed which allowed the USSR to station a limited number of Soviet Army units in Estonia.
-Economic difficulties, dissatisfaction with the Estonian government's policies "sabotaging fulfillment of the Pact and the Estonian government", and political orientation towards Nazi Germany lead to a revolutionary situation in June 1940.
+Economic difficulties, dissatisfaction with the Estonian government's policies "sabotaging fulfilment of the Pact and the Estonian government", and political orientation towards Nazi Germany lead to a revolutionary situation in June 1940.
 A note from the Soviet government to the Estonian Government suggested that they stuck strictly to the Pact of Mutual Assistance.
-To guarantee the fulfillment of the Pact, additional military units entered Estonia, welcomed by the Estonian workers who demanded the resignation of the Estonian government.
+To guarantee the fulfilment of the Pact, additional military units entered Estonia, welcomed by the Estonian workers who demanded the resignation of the Estonian government.
 On 21 June under the leadership of the Estonian Communist Party political demonstrations by workers were held in Tallinn, Tartu, Narva and other cities.
 On the same day the fascist government was overthrown, and the People's government led by Johannes Vares was formed.
 On 14–15 July 1940 elections for the Estonian Parliament, the State Assembly (Riigikogu) were held.
-The "Working People’s Union", created by an initiative of the Estonian Communist Party received with 84.1% turnout 92.8% of the votes.
+The "Working People's Union", created by an initiative of the Estonian Communist Party received with 84.1% turnout 92.8% of the votes.
 On 21 July 1940 the State Assembly adopted the declaration of the restoration of Soviet power in Estonia and proclaimed the 'Estonian Soviet Socialist Republic'.
 On 22 July the declaration of Estonia's wish to join the USSR was ratified and the Supreme Soviet of the Soviet Union was petitioned accordingly.
 The request was approved by the Supreme Soviet of the USSR on 6 August 1940.
 On 23 July the State Assembly proclaimed all land to be people's property while banks and heavy industry were nationalised.
 On 25 August the State Assembly adopted the Constitution of the Estonian SSR, renamed itself the Supreme Soviet of the Estonian SSR and approved the Council of People's Commissars of the Estonian SSR.